LeadPipeSoftware/medkit/README.md

     ├ install.sh
         └ .zshrc.symlink
 ```
-Files you intend to share across all systems should be organized at the root level of your dotfiles directory.
+Files you intend to share across all systems should be organized at the root level of your dotfile directory.

 Files that you only want to use on some systems can be organized under the bundles directory.
 Each directory under bundles/ will act as a bundle, and can be optionally installed by specifying it at the command line, or in the .medkit config file.

 In the example directory structure above, you can see 3 instances of the Brewfile.  homebrew/Brewfile exists at the root level, and will install software every time medkit is run.
 Under the bundles directory, there is a Brewfile for the go bundle, and another for the macos bundle.
 The latter two brewfiles will only be run if specifically requested.